logicahealth/eHMP/rdk/product/production/rdk/src/write/orders/lab/support-data/lab-support-data-resources.md

 # Group Orders Lab Support Data

-## Orders Lab Support Data API [{{{path}}}]
+## Orders Lab Support Data API [{{{path}}}{?site}{&type}{&location}{&dateSelected}{&timestamp}]

 Orders Lab Support Data API handles pick-list gaps.
 This resource handles all the lab order RPC calls needed by UI that are not handled by pick-list.

++ Parameters

+	+ site (string, required) - site hash

+	+ type (enum[string], required) - name of lab support data

+        + Members
+            + `lab-default-immediate-collect-time` - Return default immediate collect time for the user's division.
+            + `lab-collect-times` - Return a list of lab collect times for a date and location.
+            + `lab-valid-immediate-collect-time` - Determine whether the supplied time is a valid lab immediate collect time.
+            + `lab-future-lab-collects` - Return the number of days in the future to allow Lab Collects.
+            + `discontinue-reason` - Return a list of valid discontinuation reasons.
+            + `lab-specimens` - Return a list of valid lab specimens.
+            + `lab-current-time` - Return the lab current time.

+    + location (string, optional) - location ID, required when `type` is `lab-collect-times` or `lab-future-lab-collects`.

+    + dateSelected (string, optional) - selected date, required when `type` is `lab-collect-times`.

+    + timestamp (string, optional) - selected timestamp, required when `type` is `lab-valid-immediate-collect-time`.

-### Retrieve Lab Support Data [GET {{{path}}}]
+### Retrieve Lab Support Data [GET]

 Retrieve lab order support data from VistA.
 Based on the input type, different RPC is invoked.
+Additional parameter(s) is(are) required for different input type.
 Parsed RPC response is returned.

++ Request Lab Collect Times

     + Parameters

-	+ type (string, required) - name of lab support data

-	+ site (string, required) - site hash

-Additional parameter(s) is(are) required for different input type.

-#### lab collect times

-"Returns a list of lab collect times for a date and location." (from RPC description)
+        + type: `lab-collect-times`

-+ Additional Parameters
+        + location (required)

-    + dateSelected (string, required) - selected date
+        + dateSelected (required)

-    + location (string, required) - location ID

 + Response 200 (application/json)

     + Body